opnfv/fds/docs/scenarios/os-odl_l2-fdio-noha/scenario.description.rst

 configuration server is responsible for driving the configuration of the VPP, and collecting the operational data.

-**Rendered Policy State Store**: Stores data regarding the execution of operations performed by a given renderer.

 **Nova Agent**: The Nova Agent, a sub-component of the overall Openstack architecture, is responsible for interacting with the compute node's host